neuroflip/ITAcademy-Sprint4-TypeScript-API/README.md

 ## Testing
 The tests are implemented using vitest and javascript (not using typescript by now).
 The tests are included inside the class directory they are testing.
 This way all the classes are self contained (code, styles, tests, type definition).

+There is another layer of checks using eslint.
+Check the package.json to run the linter.

 <br />